 Guadalupe Arreola, MD

-Medical School: UC Davis A first-generation Mexican-American, I was raised in Southern California.
+University of California, Davis School of Medicine A first-generation Mexican-American, I was raised in Southern California.
 I graduated from UC Davis with a Bachelor’s of Science in Viticulture & Enology and a minor in Chicanx Studies.
 I worked as a Spanish interpreter at several sliding scale clinics, studied abroad in the Latinx Health Internship program in Oaxaca, MX and participated in the Cuba AIDS project.